khanrazee/acme-api/README.md

 rails generate migration AddHitsCountToUsers hits_count:bigint rails db:migrate
 ```
-After this we would not need to use `User#count_hits`, and we could reference the `hits_count` column directly and avoid the DB call as below.
+After this we would no longer need to query the hits table and we could reference the `hits_count` column directly and avoid the DB call as below.

 * Note: We do need to reset the counter every 1 month as described below in the doc.